-From Wikipedia: The Ché Café is a worker co-operative, social center, and live music venue located on the University of California, San Diego campus in La Jolla, California, USA.
+From Wikipedia: The Ché Café is a worker co-operative, social center, and live music venue located on the University of California, San Diego campus in La Jolla.
 Zack de la Rocha described the Ché Café as “A place that is not only a great venue, but a source of inspiration and community building for any artist, student, or worker that has entered its doors.”

 History: Ché Café was founded in 1980 by several UCSD students, including Scott Kessler, Ruth Rominger, Kim Higgs, and Joy Every.
 The name “Ché” in “Ché Café” is not only a nod to the late Argentine revolutionary Che Guevara, but it is also a backronym for “Cheap Healthy Eats”.
 The latter name was registered with the university administration in an attempt to avoid political scrutiny.

 During the 1980s, collective members began to host reggae and punk rock shows, and in the 1990s, the space became an internationally recognized staple of the hardcore/punk/post-punk/indie rock scene.
 Today, the Ché operates primarily as a venue for a variety of musical genres, many based around the DIY ethic, and is an on-and-off again vegan cafe and catering operation.
 It also acts as a resource for the music and art departments on campus through hosting art shows, performances and film screenings.